 Note: If the option isn’t available for you, then check out the next section on this which explains what must be the reason behind this.

-Step 4: Close settings window.
-Now, start or join a meeting.
+Step 4: Close the settings window and, start or join a meeting in Zoom.

 Step 5: Click “Gallery View” in the top-right corner to see the gallery view of your participants, with up to 49 shown at a time.